zilliztech/zdoc/docs/tutorials/payment-billing/subscribe-on-aws-marketplace.md

 Visit [AWS Marketplace](https://aws.amazon.com/marketplace) and start subscribing to Zilliz Cloud as follows:

-1. Search for **Zilliz Cloud** in the search box, or [click here](https://aws.amazon.com/marketplace/search/results?searchTerms=zilliz+cloud) to view Zilliz Cloud on AWS.
+1. Search for **Zilliz Cloud** in the search box, or [go to AWS Marketplace](https://aws.amazon.com/marketplace/search/results?searchTerms=zilliz+cloud) to view the Zilliz Cloud portal page.

     ![search_for_zilliz_on_aws](/img/search_for_zilliz_on_aws.png)